Skip to main content

 "turn_detection_model": "sparrow-1"

-sparrow-1 is recommended for all use cases as it provides superior performance with faster response times, higher accuracy, and more natural conversational flow compared to sparrow-0.
+Sparrow-1 is recommended for all use cases as it provides superior performance with faster response times, higher accuracy, and more natural conversational flow compared to the legacy Sparrow-0.

 2. turn_taking_patience